wplib/wplib-box/docs/errors/W001/README.md

 # W001 - /var/www directory not mounted

-## Error code repository for WPLib Box
-This is the error code repository for [WPLib-Box](https://github.com/wplib/wplib-box) and contains hints and howtos to fix common issues.
-More than likely you will be directed to one of the error code pages from [WPLib-Box](https://github.com/wplib/wplib-box) when you come across an error.

 ## Cause
 If you are seeing this, then the /var/www directory has not been mounted via VirtualBox or VMWare from the host PC.